nukopian/DBIx-Squirrel/README.md

     $itor_or_undef = $itor->iterate(\%bind_mappings)
     $itor_or_undef = $itor->iterate(\%bind_mappings, @transforms)

-Executes the iterator's underlying statement handle object and resets any internal state.
+Executes the iterator's underlying statement, as well as resetting the iterator's internal state.

+When called with no arguments, any bind-values and transformations passed to the iterator at the time of construction will be honoured.

 A reference to the iterator is returned if the statement was successfully executed, otherwise the method returns `undef`.